On this page:

 - Antipode Foundation Scholar Activist Award

 - National Science Foundation Research Coordination Network Grant

 - MacArthur Foundation Research Grant

 - UW Research Royalty Foundation Grants

 - President, University Consortium for Geographic Information Science

 - Association of American Geographers GIS/Aangeenbrugg Distinguished Career Award

 Geographers are interested in the reciprocal interactions and relationships between people, place, and environments.
 Our faculty, graduate students, and undergraduates study spatial dimensions of economic, cultural, social, political, and ecological processes.
-Our research themes, methods, and conceptual frameworks cross disciplinary boundaries and we have long-lasting connections to other units on campus, including the School of Public Health; the Jackson School of International Studies; the Center for Studies in Demography and Ecology; the Simpson Center for the Humanities; and the Departments of Gender, Women & Sexuality Studies and Law, Societies & Justice.
+Our research themes, methods, and conceptual frameworks cross disciplinary boundaries and we have long-lasting connections to other units on campus, including the Jackson School of International Studies; the Center for Studies in Demography and Ecology; the Simpson Center for the Humanities; the Department of American Ethnic Studies; the Department of Gender, Women and Sexuality Studies; and the Department of Law, Societies, and Justice.

 Faculty scholarship covers a wide range of inquiry.
-Recent research projects examine processes of urbanization and migration in China; social and spatial politics of care work in Seattle, the U.S., and other countries; creative poverty politics of homelessness activism; public health geographies and the spatial regulation of gay people’s bodies and spaces; transnational migration and activist struggles against immigrant detention; spatial patterns of residential segregation and racial diversity in U.S. cities; spatialtemporal dynamics of ecological resilience; and spatial patterns in opioid prescriptions and mortality in the State of Washington.
+Recent research projects examine processes of urbanization and migration in China; social and spatial politics of care work; creative poverty politics of homelessness activism; public health geographies and the spatial regulation of gay people’s bodies and spaces; environmental, infrastructural and climate justice; humanistic GIS, carceral and labor geographies of food and agriculture; spatial patterns of residential segregation and racial diversity in U.S. cities; and spatial patterns in opioid prescriptions and mortality in Washington.